ameliandev/BeenuGD-DC-Configurator/README.md

 ## Features

-Configuration for screen 640x480 at 16 colors deep.
+Configuration for 640x480 screen at 16 colors deep.

 Struct and examples to use a gamepads axis, hats and buttons.

 ## Requirements

-Real hardware or Dreamcast emulator.
+**Real hardware** or Dreamcast emulator with a configured gamepad.

 ## To improve